Global-Ecosystems-Atlas/metadata/README.md

 #### Change-log

-* An md document providing a log of each notable change of the Global Ecosystems Atlas data products or resources.
+* A .md document providing a log of each notable change of the Global Ecosystems Atlas data products or resources.

 ### License
 This work is licensed under a